Skip to content

 FieldRequiredTypeDescriptionExample

-timeoutFalseINTMaximum time in seconds to wait for the execution request before it times out.60
+timeoutTrueINTMaximum time in seconds to wait for the database operation before failing.60

 sql_textTrueSTRINGThe SQL statement to execute.
-Intended for INSERT, UPDATE, or DELETE statements (not SELECT).INSERT INTO users (name, email) VALUES ('John Doe', 'john@example.com')
+Intended for INSERT/UPDATE/DELETE or other non-SELECT operations.INSERT INTO users (name, email) VALUES ('John Doe', 'john@example.com')

 Outputs